 - 1. Must remove Zinc Coating on both sides of metal at the weld zone. - 2.
-MIG Braze welding process requires use of Pulse Arc® or STT® welding machine. - 3.
-Must use Lincoln® product since E 71T-11 product differs from other suppliers.
+MIG Braze welding process requires use of Pulse Arc® or STT® welding machine.

 Equipment Requirements

 The preferred GMAW welder will be a 220V. unit with minimum output capacity of 150 amps (250 amps suggested to avoid equipment limitations).